-Nikon D5300 versus Panasonic TZ100
+Nikon D5300 vs Panasonic TZ100

-The Nikon D5300 and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were announced, respectively, in October 2013 and January 2016.
+The Nikon D5300 and the Panasonic Lumix DMC-TZ100 (labelled Panasonic ZS100 in some countries) are two digital cameras that were officially introduced, respectively, in October 2013 and January 2016.
 The D5300 is a DSLR, while the TZ100 is a fixed lens compact.
 The cameras are based on an APS-C (D5300) and an one-inch (TZ100) sensor.
-The Nikon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The Nikon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic TZ100 is considerably smaller (41 percent) than the Nikon D5300.
 In this context, it is worth noting that neither the D5300 nor the TZ100 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the TZ100 has a lens built in, whereas the D5300 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the D5300 and their specifications in the Nikon Lens Catalog.

 Concerning battery life, the D5300 gets 600 shots out of its EN-EL14a battery, while the TZ100 can take 300 images on a single charge of its DMW-BLG10 power pack.
 The power pack in the TZ100 can be charged via the USB port, which can be very convenient when travelling.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.